 Revenue from maintenance and subscriptions is predominantly comprised of annual fees derived from new maintenance contracts associated with new software licenses and annual renewals of existing maintenance contracts.
 These contracts provide customers updates, enhancements and upgrades to our software products, as well as online, telephone and email support.
 Also included is revenue derived from our subscription-based services, principally hosted fundraising software solutions and certain data services.
-Maintenance and subscriptions revenue increased by \$1.7 million, or 12.1%, from \$14.1 million in the first quarter 2003 to \$15.8 million in the first quarter products, as well as online, telephone and email support.
-Also included is revenue derived from our subscription, passed services, principally hosted fundraising software solutions and certain data services.
-Maintenance and subscriptions revenue increased by \$1.7 million, or 12.1%, from \$14.1 million in the first quarter 2003 and 2004, respectively.
+Maintenance and subscriptions revenue increased by \$1.7 million, or 12.1%, from \$14.1 million in the first quarter 2003 to \$15.8 million in the first quarter 2004.
+These amounts represented 51.6% and 50.3% of our total revenue for the first quarter of 2003 and 2004, respectively.
 The 2004 first quarter maintenance and subscription revenue increase over the first quarter 2003 of \$1.7 million is comprised of \$1.4 million from new maintenance contracts associated with new license agreements, \$0.2 million of incremental subscriptions and \$0.4 million from inflationary rate increases, offset by \$0.3 million from maintenance contracts that were not renewed.